chirag-droid/intern-assignment/README.md

 ## Redis - https://summary-toad-16656.upstash.io

+## Setup

+> You need to have Node.js and Yarn installed on your machine.
+You need to have an hosted Redis instance on Upstash.

+1. Install dependencies - `yarn`
+2. Start the backend - `yarn serve`
+3. Start the frontend - `yarn dev`

+Make sure to set the environment variables in the `.env` file in the backend and frontend folder.

+## Deployment

+1. Backend - `firebase deploy --only functions`
+2. Frontend - `firebase deploy --only hosting`

+## Notes

 1. I changed the frontend template to use vite build system instead of create-react-app since it was taking so much development time and I wasn't able to fine tune things like tsconfig.json

 2. Replaced the NodeCache with a hosted Redis instance on UpStash because I will be hosting the backend on Firebase Functions